 Brendan Bracken, centre, from the Ministry of Information, with some aircrew from the Augsburg raid.
 Ernest Deverill is not pictured here.

 The wartime RAF was a consummate expert at PR.
-Spectacular Bomber Command operations were lavishly covered in the Media, their reports being based on information and photographs released by the Air Ministry, working closely with the Ministry of Information.
+Spectacular Bomber Command operations were lavishly covered in the media, their reports being based on information and photographs released by the Air Ministry, working closely with the Ministry of Information.

 Ernest Deverill, centre, with other 97 Squadron aircrew after the Augsburg raid.